|1972 Cup Winners' Cup Victory Parade|

 RB: Sandy Jardine (Scotland)

-Jardine played for Rangers from 1965 to 1982.
+Sandy Jardine played for Rangers from 1965 to 1982.
 He twice won the Scottish Football Writers Association Player of the Year award and was part of the Rangers team that won the 1971–72 European Cup Winners' Cup.
 He was capped 38 times.
-He played another 6 seasons with Heart of Midlothian.
-He appeared at the WC Finals in 1974 and 1978.
+He played another 6 seasons with Heart of Midlothian between 1982 and 1988.
+He had 38 caps.
+He appeared at the World Cup Finals in 1974 and 1978.

 CB: Jock Drummond (Scotland)

 Drummond joined Rangers in 1892 from Falkirk.
 He went on to win five Scottish Cup medals (1894, 1897, 1898, 1899 and 1903) and four consecutive league titles (1898-99, 1899-1900, 1900-01 and 1901-02) - the first of which Rangers won all 18 of their Scottish league matches.
 Drummond was also capped 14 times by Scotland between 1892 and 1903, being captain on four occasions.
 He is notable for being the last outfield player in Scottish football to wear a cap while playing.

 CB: Richard Gough (Scotland)

 Gough enjoyed successes with Dundee United before moving to Tottenham Hotspurs.
 Gough joined Rangers in 1987 and becoming the first Scottish player to be signed for over £1,000,000.
 He captained Rangers to nine successive Scottish league championships.
 In 1996, he joined MLS.
 Gough played in 2 World Cups, 1986 and 1990, and captained his country in the 1992 European Championships, in his birthplace, Sweden.